Skip to main content

 Add Web3Auth to Gradle

-In your project-level gradle file add JitPack repository:
+In your project-level gradle file add JitPack repository.

 dependencyResolutionManagement {